Modern History Playlist

 The march gained worldwide attention, with *The New York Times* giving front-page coverage.

-At each village, Gandhi addressed crowds, spreading awareness of swaraj.
+At each village, Gandhi addressed crowds, spreading awareness of swaraj and civil disobedience.

 The salt made at Dandi was auctioned publicly to defy British law.